pasqal-io/pasqal-cloud/pasqal-cloud/README.md

 batch = sdk.create_batch(None, [job1, job2], device_type=DeviceTypeName.FRESNEL, wait=True)
 ```

-**Important**: When using job-level sequences, you cannot specify variables for those jobs.
+**Important**: When using job-level sequences, make sure to use non-parametrized sequences.
 Either use a batch-level
 sequence with variables, or use job-level sequences without variables.
 Additionally, when creating a batch without a
 sequence, all jobs must have their own sequences specified.